AskExplain/modL/README.md

 2 - Gene expression to Spatial: Transformation of gene expression only vectors to spatial image tiles

+Data from the NanoHack (via NanoString GeoMX platform) is also provided.
+Also, unzip the single cell reference data provided from Wu et al (2018): https://data.humancellatlas.org/explore/projects/027c51c6-0719-469f-a7f5-640fe57cbece

 Dashboard is at
 http://35.189.1.113:8000/geodash